LandazuriPaul/nest-react/CONTRIBUTING.md

 - JetBrains IDEs: built-in support

-This repository has a `.vscode` folder with the following setting to help us have a smooth experience with formatting:
+This boilerplate has a `.vscode` folder with the following setting to help us have a smooth experience with formatting:

 ```json
 {